davenpi/davenpi.github.io/_hobbies/misc.md

 category: work
 ---

 Then there is everything else.
+Here's a few.

 Cooking is great, particularly with others.
-My most recent new recipe is Risotto.
+A new recipe I like is Risotto.

 {% include figure.html path="assets/img/risotto.jpeg" title="Risotto" class="img-fluid rounded z-depth-1" %}